-Following the end of the government’s furlough scheme, we take a look at hopes, fears and predictions for the millions of people still being supported by the scheme, and the steps the government can take to safeguard the recovery of our economy.
+Ahead of the furlough scheme ending, we take a look at hopes, fears and predictions for the millions of people still being supported by the scheme.
+We also review the steps the government can take to safeguard the recovery of our economy.

 Prior to coronavirus, long-term unemployment predominantly affected specific groups of people and highlighted social inequalities.
 Groups notably affected included people under 25 and over 60, women and BAME people.
 These pre-existing gaps have been exacerbated by the effects of Covid-19.

-In London, those with fewer qualifications are also likely to be hardest hit by the end of the furlough scheme, experiencing more than three times the unemployment rate compared to those with qualifications.
+In London, those with fewer qualifications are also likely to be hardest hit by the furlough scheme ending.
+They experience more than three times the unemployment rate compared to those with qualifications.
 The London Councils report correlates this with the fact that industries with the highest numbers of furloughed workers – such as retail, accommodation and food – also have the highest proportions of workers with no qualifications.
-These workers will require significant support to find secure work.
+These people will require significant support to find secure work.

 Of course, the demographics of unemployed and furloughed workers differ depending on where you are in the country.
 For example, in places more reliant on the aviation industry – particularly the towns surrounding major airports – take-up of the furlough scheme has been high.
-The aviation industry is recovering at a slower rate than other sectors, so these areas will be harder hit by the end of the furlough scheme.
+The aviation industry is recovering at a slower rate than other sectors, so these areas will be harder hit by the furlough scheme ending.

 Plugging the skills gap

-The government sees those still on furlough as a vast potential labour supply, solving the problem for firms struggling to hire chefs, baristas, butchers, lorry drivers and builders.
+The government sees those still on furlough as a vast potential labour supply.
+It hopes these people will solve the problem for firms struggling to hire chefs, baristas, butchers, lorry drivers and builders.
 In other words, worker shortages created by Brexit.
-The idea is that ending the scheme will plug the gap in the UK workforce that is stalling economic recovery.
+The idea is that the furlough scheme ending will plug the gap in the UK workforce that is stalling economic recovery.
 Ending government support will force employers to either re-hire their employees on furlough or make them redundant.
 This will leave many workers free to take up positions in areas where employment is proving difficult.

 Employment support beyond furlough

 At the start of the year, the Resolution Foundation laid out clear recommendations for policymakers to ease the impending end of furlough (then scheduled for March).
 They suggested that workers return to work slowly, starting with 20% of their previous hours, while employer contributions stayed the same.
-The intention was to phase the return slowly, in pace with economic recovery, so that the vast majority of furloughed workers could move back into their previous positions.
-As it stands, with the economy still not at pre-Covid levels, particularly in industries like aviation, the end of furlough will mean a sharp rise in unemployment.
+The intention was to phase the return slowly, in pace with economic recovery.
+The aim was for the vast majority of furloughed workers to move back into their previous positions.
+As it stands, with the economy still not at pre-Covid levels, particularly in industries like aviation.
+The furlough scheme ending will mean a sharp rise in unemployment.

 There is a shared responsibility between the government and citizens to solve the unemployment crisis we are facing.
 Calling on jobseekers to be optimistic, Neil Trussler, Chief Delivery Officer at NTT DATA UK, said: “Technology kept businesses going in 2020, and many will be keen to build on their success in the digital economy.
 UK workers should be adaptable, considering reskilling or upskilling to connect with these new job opportunities.
 Given the existing shortage of tech skills in the UK economy, those who learn skills in this area will be in high demand.”
 Meanwhile, author of the London Councils report Ellie Evans, senior partner at Volterra Partners, cautioned: “We also must not forget the entrenched inequalities facing certain subgroups of the population.
 Targeted support to improve access for these groups, break down barriers and widen opportunities must remain at the forefront of policymaking.”